A Tradition of Excellence

 Each year, selected Intramural Sports officials travel to extramural tournaments across the country.
-Over the past eight years, student officials have represented The University of Akron at tournaments in Ohio, Michigan, Illinois, Maryland, Florida, North Carolina, Nebraska, Massachusetts, Georgia, Texas, Kentucky and Louisiana.
+Over the past 10 years, student officials have represented The University of Akron at tournaments in Ohio, Michigan, Illinois, Indiana, Maryland, Florida, North Carolina, Nebraska, Massachusetts, Georgia, Texas, Kentucky and Louisiana.

 Benefits of Officiating

-- Competitive salary (starting at $7.85/hour) with an opportunity to earn raises
+- Competitive salary (starting at $8.31/hour) with an opportunity for advancement

 - All necessary equipment for officiating is supplied by SRWS

 - Opportunities for officiating high school games, or community leagues/tournaments

 - Build leadership, communication, self-confidence, conflict resolution skills and decision-making skills